Kearny Mesa Juvenile Detention Facility (KMJDF) - San Diego Co.

 You can support your loved ones at Kearny Mesa Juvenile Detention on InmateAid, if you have any immediate questions contact the facility directly at 858-694-4500.

-The Kearny Mesa Juvenile Detention Facility (KMJDF) - San Diego Co. is a medium to low-security detention center located at 2801 Meadow Lark Dr San Diego, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Kearny Mesa Juvenile Detention Facility (KMJDF) - San Diego Co. is a medium to low-security detention center located at 2801 Meadow Lark Dr San Diego, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Kearny Mesa Juvenile Detention Facility (KMJDF), formerly the San Diego County Juvenile Hall, is located in Birdland, a suburb of San Diego.
 It has a Board of Corrections maximum capacity of 359.
 KMJDF has housed juvenile offenders since 1954.